bslockhart/Lockhart-Portfolio/README.md

 * Repository contains quality readme with description, screenshot, link to deployed application.

 ### Submission
-* The URL of the deployed application.
+* The URL of the deployed application: https://bslockhart.github.io/Lockhart-Portfolio/
-* The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.
+* The URL of the GitHub repository that contains your code: https://github.com/bslockhart/Lockhart-Portfolio Give the repository a unique name and include a README file that describes the project.